go-lang-plugin-org/go-lang-idea-plugin/CONTRIBUTING.md

 ### Building and running the unit tests

-In order to build the sources you need to download an IDEA Community version, open the project and add the built IDEA artifact as a Idea SDK for the plugin.
+In order to build the sources you need to download an IDEA Community version.
-It's also helpful to add the idea sources to the IDEA SDK as it helps tremendously with debugging.

 The steps:

 * Download the IDEA Community (or you can use your licensed IDEA Ultimate copy) from here: <http://www.jetbrains.com/idea/>.
-* Open the copy of google-go-lang-idea-plugin repository (that was previously checked out) with it (the default project module config should work with a recent IDEA 14.1 version).
+* Open the copy of go-lang-idea-plugin repository (`File | New | Project from Existing Sources...`) with it.
+Then import Gradle project.
+The default project module config should work with a recent IDEA 15 version.
-* Open the Project Settings (Command + ; on Mac or File -> Project Settings on other platforms), go to the SDKs entry, click the `+` (and select IntelliJ IDEA Plugin SDK).
+* Open the Project Settings (Command + ; on Mac or File -> Project Settings on other platforms), go to the SDKs entry, click the `+` and select JDK 1.6.
-* If it says you need a Java SDK first.
-You should add a java SDK with the same version that you used for build idea.
-If you use mac,you should check follow path:
+If you use mac, you may check follow path:
 ```
 /System/Library/Java/JavaVirtualMachines/1.6.0.jdk/Contents/
 /Library/Java/JavaVirtualMachines/jdk1.8.0_25.jdk/Contents/
 ```
-* After setup java SDK. go to the SDKs entry, click the `+` (and select IntelliJ IDEA Plugin SDK) navigate to the unzipped location of the IDEA build that you created before.
-It will recognize a new IDEA Plugin SDK with the name `IDEA IC-141.SNAPSHOT`.
-After that you should add the IDEA sources to it by selecting the SDK, going to the `Sourcepath` tab, clicking `+` in the lower panel and navigating to the checkout out sources of IDEA.
-Press add, let it inspect the folders for sources and add all the found sources to the SDK.
 * Go to the Project entry and make sure that the Project SDK is set to selected SDK.
 * Wait until the source files of the SDK are indexed.